lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Low-level concerns smells.

 * __Problem:__ As explained in the description of [App configuration for code libs](#app-configuration-for-code-libs), the ``Application Environment`` can be used to parameterize values in an Elixir system.
-Although it is not a good practice to use this mechanism in the implementation of libraries, sometimes can be unavoidable.
+Although it is not a good practice to use this mechanism in the implementation of libraries, sometimes this can be unavoidable.
 If these parameterized values are assigned to ``module attributes``, it can be especially problematic.
 As ``module attribute`` values are defined at compile-time, when trying to assign ``Application Environment`` values to these attributes, warnings or errors can be triggered by Elixir.
-This happens because, when defining module attributes at compile-time, the ``Application Environment`` can be not yet available in memory.
+This happens because, when defining module attributes at compile time, the ``Application Environment`` is not yet available in memory.

 * __Example:__ The ``DashSplitter`` module represents a library.
 This module has an attribute ``@parts`` that has its constant value defined at compile-time by calling ``Application.fetch_env!/2``.
 The ``split/1`` function, implemented by this library, has the purpose of separating a string received via parameter into a certain number of parts.
 The character used as a separator in ``split/1`` is always ``"-"`` and the number of parts the string is split into is defined by the module attribute ``@parts``, as shown next: